At Pride, celebrations amid a darker national environment | Law-Order

 “There can be celebration and joy, and also purpose in protest,” Pizer said.

-Ellen Ensign-Brodsky, 89, has embraced both those roles in her decades of attending Pride as an LGBTQ rights activist.
+Ellen Ensig-Brodsky, 89, has embraced both those roles in her decades of attending Pride as a LGBTQ rights activist.

 “The parade is the display, publicly, of my identity and my group that I have been part of for at least 40 or more years,” she said, adding that she will be marching again Sunday.
 “I certainly would not want to miss it.”
 After all this time, the animosity and hostility she's seeing around the country aren't unfamiliar to her.